 Sift over sugar, put them back in the oven to color them; then fill the rings with preserve of any bright color.
 Dish them high on a napkin, and serve.

 So many pretty dishes of pastry may be made by stamping puff-paste out with fancy cutters, and filling the pieces, when baked, with jelly or preserve, that our space will not allow us to give a separate recipe for each of them; but, as they are all made from one paste, and only the shape and garnishing varied, perhaps it's unnecessary, and by exercising a little ingenuity, variety may always be obtained.

 Hearts, half-moons, leaves, diamonds, stars, shamrocks, rings, and so on are the most appropriate shapes for fancy pastry, seasonable at any time.

-Ingredients: Puff-paste; to every 1/2 lb of paste allow 3 oz of almonds, sifted sugar, the white of an egg.
+Ingredients: Puff-paste; to every 1/2 pound of paste allow 3 ounces of almonds, sifted sugar, the white of an egg.

 Garnish between the almonds with strips of apple jelly, and place in the center of the ring a small quantity of strawberry jam; pile them high on the dish, and serve.

-Ingredients: Puff-paste (1/2 lb of paste will make 2 dishes of sandwiches), jam of any kind, the white of an egg, sifted sugar.
+Ingredients: Puff-paste (1/2 pound of paste will make 2 dishes of pastry cookies), jam of any kind, the white of an egg, sifted sugar.

-Most people baked their own cookies back then too, likely using these Valentine cookie recipes.
-You can use them to make special cookies for any holiday celebration simply by cutting them in shapes other than hearts.
+Most people baked their own cookies back then too, likely using these old fashioned Valentine cut out cookie recipes.
+You can use them to make special cookies for any holiday celebration.
+Simply cut them in shapes other than hearts.